-The Department of Horticulture is housed in the Plant Science Building on Tower Road.
+The Horticulture Section is housed in the Plant Science Building on Tower Road.
 The world-renowned Mann Library facility with its vast agricultural holdings on the Ithaca campus is physically attached to the Plant Science Building.
-Most departments at Ithaca and Geneva maintain small libraries and reading rooms as well.
+Most departments and sections at Ithaca and Geneva maintain small libraries and reading rooms as well.
 These contain commonly used scientific journals, recent bulletins, trade papers, magazines, and miscellaneous literature.
 In addition, the entire catalog of the Mann library and many electronic publications are available on the web, thus are available at many remote sites.

 At both the Plant Science Building and the Kenneth Post Laboratory building, there are laboratories specifically equipped for investigations of plant growth regulators, stress physiology, postharvest physiology, conventional and micropropagation (tissue culture), nutrition (foliar and soil analysis), and other physiological and anatomical studies.
 Controlled environment units range in size from reach-in growth cabinets to walk-in growth rooms.